 The minimum proficiency score on the Helena School District writing assessment is a 3.5 out of a total of 6.
 This score is aligned to the proficiency score for the ACT writing assessment and the Montana University System (MUS) writing proficiency requirement.
 Please note that all of our students, regardless of grade level, are scored using the same college-level criteria.
 The goal is for students to reach a minimum of a 3.5 on the district writing assessment by the spring of their junior year when they take the ACT.

 Below are several example essays with the score and rationale provided.
-The writing prompt and scoring rubric are also provided below.
+You may also view the scoring rubric.